pantelis/aiml-common/resources/weekly-study-guide/_index.md

 3. Understand key terms such as overfitting and regularization.
 4. For those that don't have background in random variables, make sure you run the notebooks / code associated with the ISL Chapter 2 and the chapters mentioned in the syllabus in the GRUS book.

+## Linear Regression and Classification

+1. Revisit the regression sinusoidal relationship between x and y and understand what is needed to be learned (the three ingredients for ML are mentioned in the learning problem page).
+2. Make sure you go through the code of GRUS chapter 14 (there was a typo in the syllabus that has been corrected).
+3. Spend some time with the Gaussian distribution  and understand how it enters classification and regression problems (in one and two dimensions).